Delaphine Grace Wyckoff: Education

 Wyckoff was educated at Madison Central High School.
 She then studied at the University of Wisconsin–Madison, graduating with a PhD in bacteriology in 1938.
 Her thesis questioned the reliability of fermentation and proteolytic reactions and was titled "The Variability of Caseolytic and Sucrose-Fermenting Characteristics of Certain Bacteria."

 Career

-After graduating, Wyckoff taught at an North Dakota State University of Agriculture and Applied Sciences (now North Dakota State University) in North Dakota for four years.
+After graduating, Wyckoff taught at a North Dakota State University of Agriculture and Applied Sciences (now North Dakota State University) in North Dakota for four years.
 Wyckoff was then appointed associate professor of botany (Bacteriology) at Wellesley College, Massachusetts, later becoming Dean of Women at the institution.

 In 1955, Wycoff published A Laboratory Guide in General Bacteriology.
 In 1960, Wycoff contributed to a film on Biological techniques, which was produced by Thorne Films in collaboration with the American Institute of Biological Sciences.

 Wyckoff was a member of the American Association for the Advancement of Science, the American Society of Microbiology, the Society of General Microbiology and the National Association of Biology Teachers.